SwineFeather/Progression/CONTRIBUTING.md

-# Contributing to PlayerStatsToMySQL
+# Contributing to Progression

-Thank you for your interest in contributing to PlayerStatsToMySQL!
+Thank you for your interest in contributing to Progression!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute